 If you’re not even sure where to start when it comes to cleaning your home naturally, this post should help–as well as this one on naturally deep cleaning for a germ-free home!

 3. Glass Storage Containers

 I had been wanting to get rid of my plastic storage containers for a long time, and I finally took the plunge this year!

 Over time, and especially when heated, plastic storage containers can leach toxins into food.
 This is definitely something I want to avoid at all costs!

 Even though we rarely use the microwave at home, my husband still warms his lunches in one while at work.
 I feel so much better knowing that he is warming it in glass instead of in plastic!
 You can find a variety of glass storage containers on Amazon.

 4. Snack and Sandwich Bags

-I do still use plastic bags on occasion–like when sending snacks with my youngest two children to preschool because they are not quite responsible enough yet to keep up with something they need to bring home.
+I do still use plastic bags on occasion–like when sending snacks with my preschool-aged children.
+They are not quite responsible enough yet to keep up with something they need to bring home.